-"When we first got there, we were really dis-couraged," he said.
-"We saw all this and it was very overwhelming, but as we met more people,
+"When we three go, there, we were really dis-couraged," he said.
+"We saw all this and it was very overwhelming, but as we met more people.

-The Whites said the we became more encour-
+The Whites said the

 United States will be a key towards peace in the region.
-"We all need to meet high standards for human rights," they said.
+"We all need to meet human rights," they said.

-Daoud Nasser, a Palestinian farmer, talks about his efforts to keep his land.
+Dated Nazor, a Palestinian farmer, talks about his en-keep his land.

-angross@nncogannett.com 419-521-7205 Part of the wall built to protect Bethlehem.
+#19-921-7200 Part of the wall half to protect Softlehers.